Ninnat/quantum-information-ss-2022/README.md

 * [Pr] John Preskill, [lecture notes for Ph219/CS219 Quantum Computation](http://theory.caltech.edu/~preskill/ph219/index.html), Caltech
 * [Fu] Keisuke Fujii, "Stabilizer Formalism and Its Applications" in *Quantum Computing with Topological Codes*, Springer, 2015

 The first three references are undergraduate level.
-The first one especially is for those who are not familiar with Dirac bra-ket notation (for example, if you have only seen Griffiths' *Quantum Mechanics*.)
+The first one especially is for those who are not familiar with Dirac bra-ket notation (for example, those that have only seen quantum mechanics from Griffiths' book.)

 ## Schedule